voyeg3r/dotfaster/vim/wiki/dicasvim.md

 If you need this often, it would make sense to define a custom Query() function for that.
 In there, you could also add a :redraw, so that you see the replacements that have already happened.

+You can also use Tim Pope's plugin Abolish

+		Plug 'tpope/vim-abolish'

 # Vim delete HTML tag, but not content